jeenicj97/90DaysOfDevOps/2026/day-53/day-53-services.md

 ```

 **Verify:** Can you see the Nginx welcome page from your browser or terminal using the NodePort?

+* Yes visible(as above)

 ---